switcherapi/switcher-management/src/assets/documentation/libjava.md

 3. **Strategy validation - all-in-one execution**

   All-in-one method is fast and include everything you need to execute a complex call to the API.
-Stack inputs changing the last parameter to *true* in case you need to add more values to the strategy validator
+Stack inputs changing the last parameter to *true* in case you need to add more values to the strategy validator.
   ```java
   switcher.isItOn("FEATURE01", new Entry(Entry.NETWORK, "10.0.0.3"), false);
   ```